archkata2021t17/sysops-squad/4. ADRs/007 MicroserviceApproach.md

 ## Consequences

-Experts will take the responsibility of the ticket - will reduce the chances of loosing it down to none
+Experts will take the responsiblity of the ticket - will reduce the chances of loosing it down to none

 Correct expertise will take the job instead wrong assignment of job due to data error